jabrah/mirador-side-panel-plugin-test/README.md

 * Any custom side panel will need a second plugin to define a custom `WindowSideBarButtons` button, or else there will be no UI element to toggle your new panel.
 * The custom panel MUST define a unique `companionWindowKey`.
 The new button to open your custom panel must then set its TabButton value to this key.
 * Assuming you want to use this panel in a window sidebar, you should wrap your UI in a Mirador CompanionWindow to get its features and theme.
 See `side-panel-a` as a simple example

+## Unresolved Issues

+* How do we specify the tooltip for our custom button?
+As far as I can tell, our custom button will get wrapped in a component defined within Mirador which will look for a i18n key to put as the tooltip, keyed off of our button's "value." (https://github.com/ProjectMirador/mirador/blob/master/src/components/WindowSideBarButtons.js#L54-L66)